-Using Behavioral Activation helps treating chronic pain.
-When it comes in finding ways to treat chronic pain, many professionals have challenges to overcome.
+Behavioral Activation used to help to treat chronic pain.
+When it comes to finding ways to treat chronic pain, many professionals have challenges to overcome.
 With chronic pain having varied roots, and no one solid way to help bring people relief.
 They faced with finding a variety of tools that can use.
-Each tools will offer a way to treatment and giving chronic pain patients plenty of options.
+Each tool will offer a way to treat and give chronic pain patients plenty of options.
 Such as, using behavioral activation which borrowed from other clinical fields.

 Yet able to be just as effective in helping people find relief from chronic pain.

-In the June 2017 issue of the journal Psychotherapy, researchers share their findings regarding using behavioral activation helps treating chronic pain (1).
+In the June 2017 issue of the journal Psychotherapy, researchers share their findings regarding using behavioral activation helps to treat chronic pain (1).
 They reported that the treatment model, which developed to treat depression is consistent with the treatment model for chronic pain.
-It includes addressing such areas as fear and avoidance, which leads to a cycle of physical deconditionin.
+It includes addressing such areas as fear and avoidance, which leads to a cycle of physical deconditioning.
 Increased pain as a result of deconditioning, lack of positive reinforcement, and low mood.
-Also,further reduced motivation to physically engage.
+Also, further reduced motivation to physically engage.